evgeniynet/vscode-quick-console/README.md

 | ![](./public/origin.png) | =>  | ![](./public/generate.png) |

 - ✨ It can be used anywhere.
-- 🍭 Quick generate console.log, single variable without Selection.
+- 🍭 Quick generate console.info, single variable without Selection.
 - 🌭 Multiple continuous variables like deconstruct assignment、params of function with selection.
-- 🎉 Quick clear all console.log in the active file.
+- 🎉 Quick clear all console.info in the active file.
-- 🍖 Quick toggle all console.log's state of comment in the active file.
+- 🍖 Quick toggle all console.info's state of comment in the active file.
 - 🛠 Option for console variables in an object.
 - 🛠 Option for console log variables name.

 ## Usage

-### Quick generate console.log
+### Quick generate console.info

 #### Single variable without Selection

 - Move the cursor near in variable.
 - Press `Cmd + Shift + L` (Mac) or `Ctrl + Shift + L` (Windows).
 - Next line will be:<br />
-  console.log({ variable })
+  console.info({ variable })

 #### Multiple continuous variables with Selection

 - Selected continuous variables or params of function.
 - Press `Cmd + Shift + L` (Mac) or `Ctrl + Shift + L` (Windows).
 - Next line will be: <br />
-  console.log({ variable1, variable2 })<br />
+  console.info({ variable1, variable2 })<br />

-### Quick clear all console.log
+### Quick clear all console.info

 - Press `Cmd + Shift + K` (Mac) or `Ctrl + Shift + K` (Windows).

-### Quick toggle all console.log's state of comment
+### Quick toggle all console.info's state of comment

 - Press `Cmd + Shift + J` (Mac) or `Ctrl + Shift + J` (Windows).